ducknorris/env-notifier/README.md

     Rack::EnvNotifier.config.notification_message = "development"

-By default the message it will be the name of the current environment.
+For Ruby on Rails, by default the message it will be the name of the current environment.
 This can be overriden like so:

     case Rails.env
     when "development"
-      Rack::EnvNotifier.config.notification_message = "safe environment"
+      Rack::EnvNotifier.config.message = "safe environment"
     when "staging"
-      Rack::EnvNotifier.config.notification_message = "qa environment"
+      Rack::EnvNotifier.config.message = "qa environment"
     else
-      Rack::EnvNotifier.config.notification_message = "hot environment"
+      Rack::EnvNotifier.config.message = "hot environment"
     end

 The notification uses ``#env-notifer`` CSS ID.
 This can be customized further on, using custom CSS.